 If you had to bet on which two Germanic former classmates would hook up with each other at the Indo-European Language High School reunion, you could bet on the Swede and the English-speaker being the first to sneak off together.

 We Anglos regularly complain that foreign languages are ridiculously hard to learn.
 Luckily for us, Swedish is one of the easiest options.
 There are many similarities between our languages in terms of grammar, syntax and vocabulary.
 These similarities stem from the languages’ shared Germanic roots, and as an English-speaker you can take advantage of this common linguistic heritage.
-For instance, learning vocabulary in another language can be difficult, but you’ll be pleased to hear that there are thousands of cognates (words that sound the same and have the same meaning) in Swedish which you can cling onto like a safety blanket during your Odyssé (yup, another cognate) into the language.
-It’s a tough call, but my favorite Swedish-English cognates have got to be Detonator, Exhibitionist and Pudding.
+For instance, learning vocabulary in another language can be difficult, but you’ll be pleased to hear that there are thousands of cognates (words that sound the same and have the same meaning) in Swedish which you can cling onto like a safety blanket during your odyssé (yup, a cognate) into the language.
+It’s a tough call, but my favorite Swedish-English cognates have got to be detonator, exhibitionist and pudding.

-Once you’ve got your tongue around those extra vowels (å, ä and ö), and you’ve managed to tune your ears into the language’s wonderfully melodic pronunciation, you’ll find yourself becoming fluent in Swedish faster than it would take you to build an IKEA bedside table (okay, maybe not that fast).
+Once you’ve got your tongue around those extra vowels (å, ä and ö) and you’ve managed to tune your ears into the language’s wonderfully melodic pronunciation, you’ll find yourself fluent in Swedish faster than it would take you to build an Ikea bedside table (okay, maybe not that fast).

 Swedish is the most widely spoken of the Scandinavian languages, boasting nearly 12 million speakers, primarily in Sweden and Finland.
 But choosing to learn Swedish purely on numbers alone is missing the point.
-The real beauty of learning Swedish is that you open the door to the entire Scandinavian language, with a high level of mutual intelligibility between Swedish, Danish and Norwegian, meaning speakers of one can understand speakers of the others without too much difficulty.
+The real beauty of learning Swedish is that you open the door to the other Scandinavian languages.
+There’s a high level of mutual intelligibility between Swedish, Danish and Norwegian, meaning speakers of one can understand speakers of the others without too much difficulty.
 That’s quite the nifty language hack.

 We’ve covered the close relationship between Swedish, Danish and Norwegian before, so trust me when I say that if you choose to learn Swedish, you’re basically proclaiming that all Scandinavian languages are there for the taking.